-User errors are seemingly unavoidable when starting out in a new Salesforce org.
-Think about it this way, the first time you took a particular workout class you awkwardly stared around the room when the instructor yelled, “Eagle pose!” or “Burpee!”
-You looked around to find someone to copy, even if they were doing it wrong.
+User errors are seemingly unavoidable when starting in a new Salesforce org.
+Think about it this way, the first time you took a particular workout class, did you awkwardly stare around the room when the instructor yelled, “Eagle pose!” or “Burpee!”
+It’s natural to look around to find someone to copy, even if they were doing it wrong.

 That instinct to follow others is natural and, in this case, inconsequential.
-But, when it pertains to company data, errors resulting from telephone games are costly.
+But regarding company data, errors resulting from telephone games are costly.

-An example is when a new employee wrongly moves an Opportunity record to the next stage in the process because their teammate taught them to do it incorrectly.
-Not only will this throw off your pipeline forecast, it will also affect your organization’s ability to rely on these metrics to measure KPIs around your revenue or business processes.
+Think about a new employee who wrongly moves an Opportunity record to the next stage because a teammate taught them to do it incorrectly.
+Not only will this throw off your pipeline forecast, but it will also affect your organization’s ability to rely on these metrics to measure KPIs around your revenue or business processes.
 That’s a big problem!

-This is only accentuated in large or growing companies where, due to the large amounts of data, these individual errors often go unnoticed for longer periods of time.
-Having your processes properly documented in your Salesforce data dictionary using Spekit and easily displayed in-context to the end-user can decrease the room for misinterpretation.
+This is only accentuated in large or growing companies where, due to the large amounts of data, these individual errors go unnoticed for long periods.
+Having your processes properly documented in your Salesforce data dictionary using Spekit and readily displayed in context to the end-user can decrease the room for misinterpretation.

 Ask any developer or admin who recently joined a company: the hard part about learning their new stack wasn’t deciphering the code itself – it was bringing context to it.

-There’s a reason why it can take several months for any new technical hire to be fully ramped up on their new company’s Salesforce.
-The customizable nature of Salesforce is a blessing and a curse for that very reason due to the multitude of formulas, workflows, process builders, triggers and more.
-A developer must take this into account when looking to understand or make a change to any Apex code.
+It can take several months for any new technical hire to be fully ramped up on their new company’s Salesforce processes.
+The customizable nature of Salesforce is a blessing and a curse for that very reason due to the multitude of formulas, workflows, process builders, triggers, and more.
+A developer must consider this when looking to understand or make a change to any Apex code.

-In fact, you may be a tenured Salesforce developer but the challenge in learning the intricacies of your company’s internal business processes will hold you back without the proper documentation available.
+You may be a tenured Salesforce developer, but the challenges with onboarding and learning the intricacies of your company’s internal business processes will hold you back without the proper documentation available.

-Yet, the inability to answer some of the simplest answers around a requested change might be holding your team back from innovating and building quickly: Are any external data sources feeding data into this field?
+Yet, the inability to answer some of the simplest answers about a requested change might be holding your team back from innovating and building quickly.
+Consider these questions: Are any external data sources feeding data into this field?
 What is that API name referring to?
 Why does this data point have this data type?
 Where else in the process is this API name used?
-Just think about your own team for a minute, how often must someone ask a question like this before making a change and how much time in aggregate is this taking away from building automation?
+Just think about your team for a minute, how often must someone ask a question like this before making a change, and how much time in aggregate is this taking away from building automation?

-This is especially true when handling the integration of databases that do not share the same definitions but do share similar data, such as when inheriting the CRM or database of a company during an acquisition or merger.
-Capturing the history, dependencies and integration mappings behind your metadata in a centralized Salesforce data dictionary will reduce the constant friction and context switching endured by development teams and marketing analysts alike.
+This is especially true when handling the integration of databases that do not share the same definitions but do share similar data.
+Capturing the history, dependencies, and integration mappings behind your metadata in a centralized Salesforce data dictionary will reduce the constant friction and context switching endured by development teams and marketing analysts.

 What would happen to the deadlines on your roadmap if the top or longest-tenured member of your Salesforce team quit tomorrow?
 Scary thought, right?

-Think about that for a moment because according to the Bureau of Labor Statistics, it’s likely to happen.
+Think about that for a moment because, according to the Bureau of Labor Statistics, it’s likely to happen.
 Even in a changing world, the data suggests that more than 25% of your Salesforce team today won’t be on your team a year from today.
 Depending on the source, the average person obtains a 10-30% salary increase when changing jobs.
-While Salesforce used to be a luxury for many companies 10 years ago, it is now the 7th most in-demand software skill in new job postings.
-Demand for specific roles within the Salesforce ecosystem are even growing 10.7x faster than the average job posting.
+While Salesforce used to be a luxury for many companies ten years ago, it became the 7th most in-demand software skill in new job postings within just a few years.
+Demand for specific roles within the Salesforce ecosystem grew 10.7x faster than the average job posting.

 6. Integrate and report on data easily